+Substantive Sections

-Substantive Sections: The sections, or course, simply follow from the sorts.
-They render visible the hard work that the analyst has done over many months.
-Thus, they bring the satisfaction coming from the culmination of the work in a product.
-In the analyst's pent-up demand is too great to deburden himself of his formulations and to feel the gratification there from, then the substantive sections or chapters can be written before the introduction.
+The sections, of course, simply follow from the sorts.
+They render visible the hard work that the analyst has done over many months thus they bring the satisfaction coming from the culmination of the work in a product.
+If the analyst's pent-up demand is too great to de-burden himself of his formulations and to feel the gratification there from, then the substantive sections or chapters can be written before the introduction.

+Ending the Paper

-Ending the Paper: We have a special view of ending a written work.
+We have a special view of ending a written work.
 First, summaries are not advised.

 After all, in conceptual work the paper or chapter is in some manner its own summary.
 Students ask us, "How do I finish the paper?
 I have written the theory, what else is there to say?"
 A summary is redundant and an affront to those readers who have actually read the paper, and a "cop out" for those who have not read it, however useful to them.
 Summaries are usually forced by an editor or brought on by the analyst who does not know how to end his paper.

 Writing a conclusion of recommendations can be worthwhile if the theory is relevant for practitioners.
-Our approach to the ending is to take the core variable, and perhaps a few of those sub-core variables that worked best, and generate their use and contribution for formal theory in sociology and for other substantive realms in sociology.
-This can be done relatively easily by brief comparative analysis with data from experience, knowledge and the literature, and by raising the conceptual level.
+Our approach to the ending is to take the core variable, and perhaps a few of those sub-core variables that worked best and generate their use and contribution for formal theory in sociology and for other substantive realms in sociology.
+This can be done relatively easily by brief comparative analysis with data from experience, knowledge, and the literature, and by raising the conceptual level.

 Thus, it is easy to see the general import of cultivating in a study of the cultivating of housewives by milkmen.
-Since it is a study of cultivating relationships for family fun and/or recreation such as in marriage ort friendships?
-Cultivating can be seen as occurring up and down social rank: milkmen cultivate up, doctors often down.
+Since it is a study of cultivating of clients for keeping business and for profit, why not also cultivating of relationships for family fun and/or recreation such as in marriage or friendships?
+Cultivating can be seen as occurring up and down social rank; milkmen cultivate up, doctors often down.
 Cultivating is a general problem in the service industries and in the professions.
-And so it goes: it is not difficult to bring out such general implications of the core and subcore variables, which contribute by suggesting other substantive areas of inquiry to broaden the substantive theory as well as suggest the important of generating a formal theory.
-One can also suggest theory on other aspects of the core variable not dealt with in the paper, but reviewed in the introductory "nature" paragraph.
+And so it goes; it is not difficult to bring out such general implications of the core and sub-core variables, which contribute by suggesting other substantive areas of inquiry to broaden the substantive theory as well as suggest the importance of generating a formal theory.
+One can also suggest theory on other aspects of the core variable not delt with in the paper, but reviewed in the introductory "nature" paragraph.
 At this point the rigors of grounding can be relieved for conceptual elaborations.
-We believe that readers find this approach to ending a paper stimulating, and transcending of the substantive content given previously.
+We believe that readers find this approach to ending a paper stimulating and transcending of the substantive content given previously.